National Medical Products Administration (NMPA) Approves Chipscreen Bioscience's Chidamide (Epidaza) for Breast Cancer Indication

 Chipscreen Biosciences was founded in Shenzhen on 2001, specializing in the research and development of original small molecule drugs.
 With the self-created "integrated drug discovery and early evaluation platform based on chemical genomics" as its core competitiveness, Chipscreen Biosciences has now become one of China's leading innovative drug enterprises, forming a modern biopharmaceutical group company in Shenzhen, as its headquarter, research and development center, and GMP production base, Chengdu, as a regional headquarter for research and development center and a large scale GMP production base for both drug substances and products, Beijing clinical research center and Shanghai commercial center.
 At present, the company has developed a number of original new drug product lines for oncology, metabolic diseases, and autoimmune diseases.
 Shenzhen Chipscreen Biosciences Co., Ltd. has been listed on Shanghai Stock Exchange STAR Market on August 12, 2019 (Stock Symbol: 688321.SH).

-SOURCE Shenzhen Chipscreen Biosciences, Ltd.
+SOURCE Shenzhen Chipscreen Biosciences Co., Ltd.

 Share this article